yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

   2. **High-level interface discourage code sharing and reuse among runtimes**.
      E.g, each runtime implements an all-encompassing `SyncPod()` function that (re-)starts pods/containers and manage lifecycle hooks.
-  3. **Pod Spec is susceptible to incorrect intrepretations**.
-E.g., `rkt`  does not support container-level oeprations and assume immutable pods.
+  3. **Pod Spec is susceptible to inconsistent interpretations**.
+E.g., `rkt` does not support container-level operations and assume immutable pods.
   4. **Pod Spec is evolving rapidly**.
 New features are being added constantly.
      Any pod-level change or addition requires changing of all container runtime shims.
 E.g., init containers and volume containers.